Mr. Broadway (TV series): Premise and cast

 Stevens portrayed Mike Bell, whose Michael Bell Associates public-relations firm created and maintained for actors, politicians, and other high-profile people.
-Producer David Susskind described Bell as "a dynamic bman of a thousand facets".
+Producer David Susskind described Bell as "a dynamic man of a thousand facets".
 Bell's assistant was former newspaperman Hank McClure, portrayed by Horace McMahon.
 Lani Miyazaki played Bell's girl Friday.

 Production

 Playwright Garson Kanin wrote the script for the pilot episode of Mr. Broadway, and by September 1963, he had created synopses for 22 episodes.
 He was also a part-owner of the series.
 He based much of the content on elements of short stories that he had written.

 Susskind and Daniel Melnick of Talent Associates-Paramount produced Mr. Broadway.
 Dave Brubeck composed musical scores for the episodes.

 Kanin's involvement diminished after he wrote the first episode.
 He directed another episode, but his name did not appear among the screen credits thereafter.
 CBS ended production of the show after 13 episodes had been completed.
 It concluded with the December 26, 1964, broadcast.
-A representatives of CBS said that filming of two more episodes was proposed, but Stevens rejected the idea.
+A representative of CBS said that filming of two more episodes was proposed, but Stevens rejected the idea.

 Mr. Broadway was filmed at the Biograph studio in the Bronx.
-Locations used in filming included El Morroco, The Forum, the Four Seasons, the Rainbow Room, The Tavern on the Green, and The Tower Suites.
+Locations used in filming included El Morocco, The Forum, the Four Seasons, the Rainbow Room, The Tavern on the Green, and The Tower Suites.

 Sponsors included Procter & Gamble, Brown & Williamson, Lipton, Alberto-Culver, and Pontiac.

 Mr. Broadway was one of a group of CBS Films series sold to Austarama for broadcast in Australia.